 - July 2020: Estimated completion of Canarsie Tunnel repairs and resumption of L train service

-In January and February 2018, the MTA and NYCDOT hosted four community open houses to gather input from local residents and businesses, and also presented their plans to the Manhattan and Brooklyn community boards that represent affected neighborhoods.
-If you were unable to attend, you can view the presentations online at the MTA’s resources page.
+In the first half of 2018, the MTA and NYCDOT gathered input on their plans from local residents and businesses at several community open houses and town halls, and during presentations at the Manhattan and Brooklyn community boards that represent affected neighborhoods.
+After collecting community feedback, MTA and NYCDOT released updated mitigation plans in summer 2018.
+If you were unable to attend these meetings, you can view the presentations online at the MTA’s resources page.

 NYCDOT plans to convert 14th Street between 3rd and 9th Avenues eastbound, and 3rd and 8th Avenues westbound into a busway.
 The busway would have three lanes – one lane that will serve as a bus stop and two lanes for bus and local delivery travel.
-Private vehicles will be prohibited from 14th Street during peak hours.
+Proposed peak hours will be between 5:00 AM and 10:00 PM.

-The City also proposed streetscape enhancements to accommodate increased pedestrian foot traffic on 14th Street and mitigate congestion along key blocks and intersections.
+MTA and NYCDOT estimate a 50% increase in pedestrian volume around Union Square.
+Around 14th Street and 6th Avenue, which is also a Vision Zero corridor, pedestrian volume is expected to double in size.
+To address the increased density of pedestrians, the agencies have proposed streetscape enhancements to accommodate increased pedestrian foot traffic on 14th Street and mitigate congestion along key blocks and intersections.
 Changes include:

 - Extend sidewalks to add approximately 50,000 square feet of new pedestrian area